nxskok/pasias/docs/22-thingy.md

-Fewer points this time since you're doing much of the same stuff over again.

 Don't forget to take care with the `method`: it has to be `ward` in lowercase (even though it's someone's name) followed by a D in uppercase.